emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 **I'm going to also publicly document my notes for the Azure Network Engineer certification (AZ-700) exam.
 I'm currently applying for cloud engineer roles so I think this will augment my skills in the meantime.
 I definitely want to take this exam but I'll probably do that after I actually get the job.**

+## 03.13.2025
+**Today's Topic**
+* Design and implement hybrid networking
+________________________
+Design and implement Azure VPN Gateway

+## 03.12.2025
+**Today's Topic**
+* Introduction to Azure Virtual Networks
+________________________
+Configure internet access with Azure Virtual NAT

+You already know what this is for due to that Load Balancer lab you did.
+NAT gateways work just like Cisco NAT and they allow Azure resources to go to the internet without needing a dedicated PIP.
+The Azure resource can have a private IP, go to the NAT Gateway, and then get out to the internet.
+NAT takes precedence over other outbound scenarios and replaces the default Internet destination of a subnet.

+NAT can support up to 16 PIPs.
+NAT is also compatible with the following Standard SKU resources: Load balancer, Public IP address, Public IP prefix.

+Limitations: NAT doesn't support IPv6.
+It can't span multiple VNets.
+IP fragmentation isn't supported.

 ## 03.11.2025
 **Today's Topic**
 * Introduction to Azure Virtual Networks
+________________________
+Implement virtual network traffic routing

+An Azure route server simplifies dynamic routing between your NVA and VNet.
+It's a fully managed service.
+You don't have to manually update your routing table and UDRs if you're using Azure Route Server.
+It's supported by BGP.

+When troubleshooting VMs, remember that the VM has to be in a running state and that a VM can have multiple NICs in different subnets so they can have different routes.
+To view these effective routes, go to your NIC and select `support + troubleshooting`.
+Then, click effective routes to review the routing table.

 ## 03.10.2025
 **Today's Topic**